simon-ritchie/apysc/docs_src/source/animation_complete.md

 ## Basic usage

-The `animation_complete` method requires a handler at the first argument and optional options dictionary at the second argument.
+The `animation_complete` method requires a handler at the first argument and the optional options dictionary at the second argument.

 The following example will call the `animation_complete` method at the x-coordinate animation end and start another animation to reset the x-coordinate: